 Yoga is a practice that offers something for everyone.
 It is an ancient, yet still relevant way of using our mind and body to regain and maintain peace and balance after afflictions and conflicts have made their way in.
 The practice of Yoga is the constant bringing back of the peaceful mind and steady body.
-Yoga nutures your highest energy, your spirit, your inner light.
+Yoga nurtures your highest energy, your spirit; your inner light.

 The ancient philosophy of Yoga has many different methods and approaches on how to live in peace and balance.
 Some of these methods include the practice of Hatha Yoga (physical movement and breathing techniques) and yogic meditation.

-The benefits of yoga practice during pregnancy offer a woman the opportunity to relax and ease some of the discomforts that come along with the experience!
-Yoga helps to maintain mobility and strength for a woman's changing body and supports her mentally to prepare for birth and motherhood.
+The benefits of Yoga and Pilates practice during pregnancy offer a woman the opportunity to relax and ease some of the discomforts that come along with the experience!
+Yoga and Pilates helps to maintain mobility and strength for a woman's changing body and supports her mentally to prepare for birth and motherhood.

-Divine You Yoga draws on many forms of techniques and variations of postures, to support restrictions in movement in order to create a style of Hatha Yoga and meditation practice for your stage in life.
+Divine You Yoga draws on many forms of techniques and variations of postures, to support movement in order to create a style of Hatha Yoga and Pilates practice for mum and growing baby.

 The practice of yogic meditation provides a way to allow the mind to become introspective and contemplative.
 By doing so, one can discover deeper levels of their self and refresh the mind, so that life can be experienced with more vitality!